 The Data working group is holding the First UK Palaeoclimate Conference in Cardiff in September 2017.
-Further details, along with registration, will be available soon.

 The Bayesian Inference in Stochastic Processes (BISP) meeting is a long running series of meetings which started in 1998.
 It attracts a statistical audience of people working in a mixture of theoretical and applied problems.
 The PEN session will include three talks from Andrew Parnell, Jochen Voss and Paul Blackwell on a mixture of palaeoclimate modelling topics from a statistical perspective.